-While Daybreak is guided by the needs and perspective of all it’s farmers, it relies on the leadership of three women who are deeply rooted in Maine’s agricultural landscape.
-Colleen Hanlon-Smith is an owner of Locust Grove Orchards, and in her role at the Unity Food Hub she worked with 60+ Maine farms aggregating, packaging and transport Maine food products, Christa Bahner of Bahner Farm manages their farmstead in Belmont where she aggregates products from 15+ Maine farmers.
+While Daybreak is guided by the needs and perspective of all its farmers, it relies on the leadership of three women who are deeply rooted in Maine’s agricultural landscape.
+Christa Bahner of Bahner Farm manages their farmstead in Belmont where she aggregates products from 15+ Maine farmers.
+Colleen Hanlon-Smith is an owner of Locust Grove Orchards and has been building markets with Maine farmers for the last 15 fifteen years.
 Adrienne Lee, of New Beat Farm, has operated their own horse-powered multi-farm CSA before her work piloting the Daybreak CSA in 2019.
 These agricultural entrepreneurs are responsible for the economic viability of the business as well as ensuring that Daybreak meets its goal of providing a stable and equitable marketplace for farm partners and and top quality local food to its customers.

 Sofia Harjung- Membership and Pack-shed Manager